The Official State Theatre of Tennessee

 Some events, such as symphony and Broadway performances, require late arriving patrons to enter the auditorium only at certain intervals once the production has begun.
 Please check with the ushers when you arrive at the theatre to see if there is a late seating restriction for that evening’s performance.

-To schedule a tour of the Tennessee Theatre, contact Bill Snyder at email@example.com or 865-684-1200 ext 149.
+To schedule a tour of the Tennessee Theatre, contact Bill Snyder or 865-684-1200 x 149.
 Tours are scheduled depending on the theatre's schedule of events.
 No tour will be scheduled on a date when there is a production taking place.

 Lost & Found